 You have warm skin if…your veins appear slightly green.
 Warmer skin tends to look best with slightly cooler hair colors.

 When preparing for a hair color transformation, there are a few things to keep in mind.
-For starters, if you have a dark base color and are hoping to go significantly lighter, you’ll need to lighten or bleach your hair in order for your new hue to show up.
+For starters, if you have a dark base color and are hoping to go significantly lighter, you’ll need to lighten your hair with bleach in order for your new hue to show up.
 And the darker your base shade, the more work it may take to achieve your desired end result.
 For dramatic hair color changes (such as going from dark brown to platinum blonde), it’s best to see a professional who can guide you through the process from beginning to end.

-2. Turn down the dial in the shower.
 Super-hot water can strip your strands of essential oils (which can leave your hair feeling drier and looking duller), so rinse off in lukewarm temps instead.